 It’s also difficult to get approved for benefits.
 It’s crucial that you submit the proper documentation from your doctor in order to be fully compensated.

-If you believe you’re entitled to more wage assistance than ICBC has already authorized, talk to a Vancouver car accident lawyer at Warnett Hallen LLP.
+If you believe you’re entitled to more wage assistance than ICBC has already authorized, talk to a car accident lawyer in Vancouver, BC at Warnett Hallen LLP.
 We can examine the facts of your case and fight for you to obtain the full value that you are owed.

 You can talk to a skilled car accident lawyer right away.
 Just call or contact us for a free consultation.